 - Flush toilets

-2. It’s Your Closest National Park from both San Diego and LA.
+2. It’s the Closest National Park from both San Diego and LA.

-Depending on your exact starting location, you can expect your visit to Joshua Tree National Park to take anywhere from a 2.5 hour to a 3 hour drive from either city.
+Depending on your exact starting location, you can expect your visit to Joshua Tree National Park to take anywhere from 2.5 to 3 hours by car from either city.

-7 Day entry into the park coss a flat $30.
-There are no passes for a single day.
+A 7 Day entry ticket into the park costs a flat $30 fee.
+There are no passes for a single day, so this is the cheapest option for even a one day visit to Joshua Tree.

-Alternately, you can buy an annual pass specific to Joshua Tree itself.
+Alternately, you can buy an annual pass for unlimited visits to Joshua Tree within the year.
 This is a great option if you think you may be back even just twice in a year.
-It costs $55 so with only two visits, it pays for itself.
+It costs $55 to purchase, so after only two visits, it has already paid for itself.

 4. Or, Get In For Free on the Annual Free Entrance Days.